 In 1992, P.L.
 102-182 added an optional EB trigger that uses a state's total unemployment rate (TUR) to determine its eligibility to activate EB.
-The TUR measures the level of unemployment using survey data rather than the administrative data upon which the IUR depends.
+The TUR measures the level of unemployment using survey data rather than the administrative UC claims data upon which the IUR depends.
 The TUR is the ratio of the number of people who have lost jobs and are seeking work to the number of people who are in the civilian work force.
-Only eight states have adopted this optional trigger.
+Currently, nine states have adopted the optional TUR trigger (Alaska, Connecticut, Kansas, New Hampshire, North Carolina, Oregon, Rhode Island, Vermont, and Washington).

 Magnuson Act.
 The EB program was enhanced temporarily by the Emergency Unemployment Act of 1971 (P.L.
 92-224).
 Also known as the Magnuson Act, it was signed into law on December 29, 1971, began operation 30 days later, and was in place through March 1973.
 Like its predecessors, the Magnuson Act provided one-half the regular benefits in the state up to an additional 13 weeks of benefits.
 The Magnuson Act was wholly financed with FUTA taxes.
-Under the Magnuson Act, emergency compensation was made available in states that had activated the EB program, or if: states were eligible for EB at some point in the past year; a state's
+Under the Magnuson Act, emergency compensation was made available in states that had activated the EB program, or in states': that had been eligible for EB at some point in the past year; where the IUR exceeded EB's 4% threshold but failed to meet the 120% requirement; or where the insured unemployment rate, adjusted for exhaustions exceeded 6.5%.